 Working in part from a deep ecology perspective, John explores the root causes of humanity's destructive impacts on the biosphere.
 Underreported in the media, the impacts of these issues are severe and raise questions going to the foundations of civilization.

 He began investigating conservation and environmental issues in 2005 while fighting residential growth in a small town where he and his family then lived.
 His research pointed inevitably to the destructive role played by the growth imperative in modern society.
 Frustrated that few writers were willing to tackle the subject, he ventured to add his voice to the small ranks of those who do.

 Since then his work has led him into the deep human past to investigate the origins of the global ecological crisis and to question the wisdom of civilization.
 He is currently exploring aspects of "immediate-return" hunting and gathering societies, perhaps the only ecologically benign human lifeway, and the one with by far the longest track record.

 John grew up in the Sonoran Desert of Arizona, graduated from the University of Colorado at Boulder, then obtained a Ph.D. from the California School of Professional Psychology at San Diego where he trained in the scientist-practitioner model.
-He later spent some years as a professional poker player, writing a highly regarded book on the subject.
+Today John lives with his family in the American Southwest where he journeys into the deserts or mountains whenever possible.